+41 79 446 14 86 info@immofisc.ch

 [3] FF 2020 9617

-[4] The decision to put into force was the subject of a simplified decision procedure
+[4] The decision to bring it into force was subject to a simplified decision procedure

 [5] RS 211.231